comuilleoir/Demolitions/Readme.md

 - **Geographical Patterns:** Identified key geographical patterns in demolition activities and their correlation with crime rates.
 - **Modeling Challenges:** Despite efforts in model optimization, including bagging techniques, challenges in accurately predicting property status were observed.
 This underlines the complexity of urban dynamics and the possible need for additional data.
 - **Reduced Scope:** Given the limitations in improving model performance with existing data, a decision was made to reduce the scope of the outcomes.

+## Technologies Used
+- **Python**: For scripting, data preprocessing, and model implementation.
+- **Random Forest**: Employed for its effectiveness in handling complex datasets and providing insightful results.
+- **Data Visualization**: Tools like Matplotlib and seaborn for illustrating data patterns.

 ## Repository Contents
 - `Data`: Original and preprocessed datasets of demolition notifications.
 The crime data file is too large for Github but is available [here](https://data.world/detroit/dpd-crime-incidents-2009-2016).